mapswipe/python-mapswipe-workers/docs/source/for_mapswipe_managers.md

 Once you submit, the task should appear relatively quickly in the manager dashboard.
 You will receive a message in Slack.
 But it's still not active and not visible to the MapSwipe app users.
 You need to set the project status to `active` through the manager dashboard.
-Just click on the respective button.
+Just navigate to the **Projects** page and then change the Project Status on the left filter pane to show **Inactive** projects.
+You'll find the project you've just created here.
+Now, you can set the project status to be **Active** from the dropdown as shown in the screenshot below.
-If the new project does not appear in the app after about 1 hour, check Slack for an error message, and see Troubleshooting below.
+If the new project does not appear in the app after about 1 hour, check Slack for an error message, and see Troubleshooting section below.

 ![Project Management](_static/img/manager_dashboard_manage_screenshot.png)